blackducksoftware/synopsys-detect/documentation/src/main/markdown/scripts/script-escaping-special-characters.md

 _When running from within a CI/CD environment either omit the passthrough flag or use the command prompt invocation as the job may not set the proper exit code if the session does not exit._

-When an argument contains a space, comma or other non-quote special character, you can wrap the argument in single quotes, double quotes, or escape the special character with a backtick.
+When an argument contains a space or other non-quote special character, you can wrap the argument in single quotes, double quotes, or escape the special character with a backtick.
 The quotes can surround either the value or the entire argument.

 For example:
 ```